What Are The Most Common Steel Surface Treatments?

 Steel surfaces can be painted with specially formulated primers in order to improve corrosion resistance as well as boost their visual appeal, with one of the most popular applications being zinc phosphate priming.
 Zinc phosphate is an inorganic chemical compound that can provide active or inhibitive corrosion resistance to low-alloy and carbon steel and zinc primer has been used in everything from construction to ship building to the automotive industry.

-This galvanization method can be used on steel of all shapes and sizes and involves immersing the steel in a bath of molten zinc at temperatures up to 450°C. When the zinc coated steel is removed from the bath the zinc reacts with the oxygen and carbon dioxide in the atmosphere, the end result being a strong, dull material.
-Steel galvanized in this way is highly protected against corrosion as well as extreme weather conditions and this is a particularly popular approach for pipe related applications.
+This galvanization method can be used on steel of all shapes and sizes and involves immersing the steel in a bath of molten zinc at temperatures up to 450°C. When the zinc coated steel is removed from the bath, the zinc reacts with the oxygen and carbon dioxide in the atmosphere, the end result being a strong, dull material.
+Steel has been hot dipped in this way is highly protected against corrosion as well as extreme weather conditions and this is a particularly popular approach for pipe related applications.

 Zinc spray metallizing